boxwise/boxtribute/docs/adr/adr_authorization-specification.md

 ### User management in Auth0

 [Auth0](https://auth0.com) is a service for managing user authentication and authorization.
 It serves as single source of truth.
-An authenticated user gets issued a JSON Web Token (JWT) holding their authorization information.
+An authenticated user gets issued a JSON Web Token (JWT) in one of two variants holding their information: the ID token with authentication information, and the access token with authorization information.
 For signing the JWT we use the RS256 algorithm: the token will be signed with our private signing key and can be verified using our public signing key.

 #### Reasons to use Auth0